 Figure 2: Muscle blood-tissue-exchange (BTEX) region.
 All four sub-regions: RBC, plasma, interstitial fluid (ISF), parenchymal cell (PC) have separate solubility coefficients for O2 and CO2 (αO2, αCO2), and separate O2, CO2, HCO3-, H+ concentrations.
 All variables have time and one spatial dimension along the axis of the capillary.
 The consumption of oxygen occurs in the PC which produces carbon dioxide and heat which raises the temperature in the PC.
 Temperature of RBC and plasma sub-regions are assumed to be the same.
 Blood flow (Fblood), RBC flow (Frbc), and plasma flow (Fpl) are different based on hematocrit and measured relative velocity differences between plasma and RBCs.
 Binding of O2 and CO2 to hemoglobin (Hb) occurs in the RBC and O2 to myoglobin occurs in the PC.

 Figure 5: O2 and CO2 hemoglobin saturations in each of the four regions (SHbO2, SHbCO2).
-Top two plot Hb saturation as a function of time while the bottom plots Hb saturation as a function of distance along the blood vessels.
+Top two plot Hb saturation as a function of time while the bottom plots Hb saturation as a function of distance along the capillaries.

-Figure 6: Temperature in the capillary of the four regions and in the tissue PC as a function of time (Top) and as a function of blood vessel position (Bottom).
+Figure 7: Temperature in the capillary of the four regions and in the tissue PC as a function of time (Top) and as a function of blood vessel position (Bottom).
 Heat is produced in the tissue region (TempTis_pc) and released through the veins (TempVen_cap) and lung (TempPul_cap).
 TempExp is the experimental temperature and is 310 K.

 The equations for this model may be viewed by running the JSim model applet and clicking on the Source tab at the bottom left of JSim's Run Time graphical user interface.
 The equations are written in JSim's Mathematical Modeling Language (MML).
 See the Introduction to MML and the MML Reference Manual.
 Additional documentation for MML can be found by using the search option at the Physiome home page.